dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 oc adm policy add-role-to-user view system:serviceaccount:${MONITORING_NAMESPACE}:grafana-serviceaccount -n ${APPLICATION_NAMESPACE}
 ```

-As Cluster Admin you will need to share to the Namespace Admin the route to the Thanos-Tenancy service
+As Cluster Admin you will need to share to the MONITORING_NAMESPACE Admin the route to the Thanos-Tenancy service.
-here a way to collect the info, you can use any command you like:
+Here's a way to collect the info, you can use any command you like:

 ```bash
 oc get route thanos-tenancy -n openshift-monitoring